wp-plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.6.8 =
+* fixed filter_content toggle bug.
+* even if content is not to be filtered, it will still be passed through do_shortcode function

+= 1.6.7 =
+* added filter_content to the options page, defaults to off

+= 1.6.6 =
+* added filter attribute to pass the content through the_content filter
+* changed name of wpex_clean_shortcodes function
+* tested up to: WordPress 4.2-alpha-31047

+= 1.6.5 =
+* maptastic class only removed when present
+* maptastic has a max-width assigned to prevent content from entering display area.
+* updated collapse-commander integration to work with new licensing system
+* tested up to: WordPress 4.2-alpha-31047

+= 1.6.4 =
+* added plugin to GitHub: https://github.com/baden03/collapse-o-matic
+* added new tabindex attribute to shortcode and options page
+* registration fields are masked using password input type

+= 1.6.3 =
+* added shortcode and html support for the title, swaptitle, startwrap, enwrap and excerpt attributes using placeholders
+* added wpex_clean_shortcodes filter to strip unwanted p and br tags from the shortcode
+* added the ability to set trigclass, targtag and targclass attribute values in the plugin options page

+= 1.6.2 =
+* added colomat-swap class to the swaptitle element
+* added optional cid default to the shortcode

+= 1.6.1 =
+* fixed undeclared cid variable

+= 1.6 =
+* fixed issue with using id anchor links on elements with expanded=‘true’
+* added support for Collapse Commander add-on plugin to manage expand elements

+= 1.5.10 =
+* change the find me element from an anchor to an input due to HTML5 no longer supporting the Name attribute
+* fixed bug with trigpos inline
+* added span_fix classes to css files
+* added 4.0 icons to assets

+= 1.5.9 =
+* fixed issue with missing classes in dark style
+* streamlined the collapse/expand function
+* streamlined the collapseall/expandall functions
+* added auto to scrollonclose attribute
+* added new colomat_expandall and colomat_collpaseall functions that can be triggered externally

+= 1.5.8 =
+* load scripts only if shortcode is in use defaults to false - load all the time
+* added option to choose where all scripts will load: header or footer

 = 1.5.7 =
 * option to only load scripts if shortcode is in use